mclewell/sd-card-mux/hardware/README.md

 # Development Features
-Since this was the first hardware spin of this board, some development features were included.
+Since this was the first hardware spin of the board, some development features were included.

 ## Software Switching